 - Salt - to taste

-- Chop plantain into thin 1/4 inch match sticks.
+- Chop plantain pith into thin ¼ inch match sticks.
 Immerse in water to prevent darkening and set aside.

 - Peel shallots and chop very finely.

 - Take yellow moong dal in a bowl.
 Rinse well.

 - Add ½ cup water, turmeric powder, red chili powder or black pepper powder, whichever you are using.